pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-32.md

-## CHAPTER 34.
+## Chapter 34.
 The Religion of the Cathayans

 <!-- ;{1} their views as to the Soul; and their Customs. -->